-The table below lists NHMRC grants awarded for research investigating the impact of EME on human health and physiology.
+The table below lists NHMRC grants awarded, through the previous EME program, for research investigating the impact of EME on human health and physiology.

 NHMRC grants for EME research